Mineral anthropogenic resources in circular economy

 By-products of coal combustion are subject to REACH regulation, so as to enable introducing them on the market as chemical substances subject to this law.
 They are mainly used as raw materials for the production of cement, binders and concrete as well as aggregates and fillers in the construction industry.
 Their use is safe for people and the environment.

-Pozostało 86% artykułu
+Pozostało jeszcze 86% artykułu

 Climate Battle